visgl/deck.gl-community/docs/modules/graph-gl/api-reference/d3-layout.md

 </p>

-This layout is an integration between [d3-force](https://github.com/d3/d3-force) and react-graph-gl to render the layout in a WebGL context.
+This layout is an integration between [d3-force](https://github.com/d3/d3-force) and react-graph-layers to render the layout in a WebGL context.

 ## Configurations

-You can set the custom configuration to the d3-force layout directed by passing a configuration object when instnatiating the layout object for GraphGL.
+You can set the custom configuration to the d3-force layout directed by passing a configuration object when instantiating the layout object for GraphGL.

 ```js
 <GraphGL